jon-edward/deepseek-test/README.md

 ### Project Details

 - The project utilizes a locally run [`deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B`](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B) model from the Hugging Face model hub.
-To use a different model, simply modify the `model_ident` parameter in the DeepseekChat class.
+To use a different model, simply modify the `model_ident` parameter in the DeepSeekChat class.

 - This project is intended for educational purposes only and should not be used in production without further modifications.